 However, Once again Lances success came to a halt, and this time it was for good.
 Many people began to question how he was winning all these races, and conspiracies involving the use of doping is what completely blew his career apart.
 In 2010 The FBI decided to conduct an official investigation on Lance Armstrong based on the hundreds of claims that had now be made against him.
 After a long drawn out process and with the authorities it had become clear that Lance did indeed cheat on all 7 Tour de France competitions he won by using Performance Enhancing Drugs.
 When the news got out it shocked the world and despite the fact he was an inspirational athlete who had overcome cancer, his fans fully turned on him and he was treated as a cheat and a complete fraud.
 This shows that even though Lance has done great things, people will instantly turn on you based on what the media says so.
 I’m not saying what Lance did was right, But do you think he deserved the hate and abuse he had to face from his fans and the media?
 Personally, I still think he is a great inspirational athlete who has accomplished and overcome sickness regardless of the other bad things he has done.

 So to wrap things up I hope that you have learnt a little more about Lance Armstrong and realized that he is not just the cheat the everyone makes him out to be and that he is in fact a man that has overcome big things in is life.
+Some lessons we can learn from him are to not do drugs and the fact that there is always hope no matter what the odds are.
 I’m Daniel O’Donnell and That’s all that I have for today so thank you for listening to my speech.